February 25, 2016.

 Hearing or Notification of Hearing:

-An order granting the application will be issued unless the Commission orders a hearing.
-Interested persons may request a hearing by writing to the Commission's Secretary and serving applicants with a copy of the request, personally or by mail.
-Hearing requests should be received by the Commission by 5:30 p.m. on May 24, 2007, and should be accompanied by proof of service on applicants, in the form of an affidavit, or for lawyers, a certificate of service.
-Hearing requests should state the nature of the writer's interest, the reason for the request, and the issues contested.
+An order granting the requested relief will be issued unless the Commission orders a hearing.
+Interested persons may request a hearing by writing to the Commission's Secretary and serving Applicants with a copy of the request, personally or by mail.
+Hearing requests should be received by the Commission by 5:30 p.m. on March 21, 2016 and should be accompanied by proof of service on the Applicants, in the form of an affidavit, or, for lawyers, a certificate of service.
+Pursuant to Rule 0-5 under the Act, hearing requests should state the nature of the writer's interest, any facts bearing upon the desirability of a hearing on the matter, the reason for the request, and the issues contested.
 Persons who wish to be notified of a hearing may request notification by writing to the Commission's Secretary.